Diversity & Inclusion Policy

 - Employees who are disabled or become disabled in the course of their employment should inform the organisation about their disability.
 Management will then arrange to discuss with the employee what reasonable adjustments to their job or working conditions or environment might assist them in the performance of their duties.
 The employee will also be encouraged to suggest any adjustments that they believe would be helpful.
 Careful consideration will be given to any proposals and, where reasonable and reasonably practicable, such adjustments will be made.
 There may, however, be circumstances where it will not be reasonable or reasonably practicable for the organisation to accommodate proposals put forward by the employee.

-- Responsibility for ensuring that there is no unlawful discrimination rests with all staff and the attitude of staff as well as their freedom to speak out against discrimination is crucial to the successful operation of fair employment practices
+- Responsibility for ensuring that there is no unlawful discrimination rests with all staff and the attitude of staff, the freedom to speak out against discrimination is crucial to the successful operation of fair employment practices

 Responsibility for ensuring the effective implementation and operation of the guidelines set above will rest with the Directors.
 They will make sure that they and the team operate within this policy and arrangements, and that all reasonable and practical steps are taken to avoid discrimination.